Bellevue Living Will Lawyer

 Differentiating Living Wills and Healthcare Power of Attorney

-Understanding the nuances between a healthcare or medical power of attorney and a living will is essential for effective estate planning.
+Understanding the nuances between a healthcare or medical power of attorney and a living will is essential for effective healthcare power of attorney.
 A living will is a legal tool that details your medical treatment preferences if you become unable to voice them.
 This document focuses on end-of-life decisions, such as the use of life-sustaining treatments in particular situations.

 Alternatively, should you become incapacitated, a healthcare power of attorney appoints a trusted individual, known as an agent or proxy, to make medical decisions for you.
 This document is broader in scope than a living will, as it covers a wide range of healthcare matters beyond just end-of-life scenarios.
 The appointed agent can interpret and act upon your healthcare wishes, ensuring they are respected across different medical situations.